MRCIEU/PHESANT/README.md

 numParts		| Number of subsets you are using (for parallelising). sensitivity		| By default `sensitivity=FALSE`, and analyses are adjusted for age (field [21022](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=21022)), sex (field [31](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=31)) and, if the genetic arg is set to TRUE, genotype chip (a binary variable derived from field [22000](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22000)).
 If sensitivity argument is set to TRUE then analyses additionally adjust for the assessment centre (field [54](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=54)), and if the genetic arg is set to true, the first 10 genetic principal components (fields [22009_0_1](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009) to [22009_0_10](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009)). genetic			| By default `genetic=TRUE`, and we assume the trait of interest is a genetic variable (e.g. a SNP or genetic risk score).
 If this is not the case (e.g you are running an environment-wide association study) then set this flag to FALSE.
 This option determines which variables are controlled for in analyses, see sensitivity arg above. save			| Instead of running phenome scan, generated phenotypes are stored to file, in resDir.
+If this option is used then traitofinterest argument is not required.

 The numParts and partIdx arguments are both used to parallelise the phenome scan.
 E.g. setting numParts to 5 will divide the set of phenotypes into 5 (rough) parts and then partIdx can be used to call the phenome scan on a specific part (1-5).